ThoughtfulDev/deep-audio.site/README.md

 ### Linux
 `$ sudo apt install ffmpeg`
 ### Windows
-Install some codecs of something... i have no Idea sry...
+Install some codecs or something... i have no Idea sry...

 ## Using
 ### Pretrained Model